shushen/dpdk-ovs/docs/06_Known_Issues.md

     echo 0 > /proc/sys/kernel/randomize_va_space
     ```

-* Only one instance of the `kni_client` application should be started in a guest; however, to create multiple KNI devices in a single VM, use the `-p` parameter specifying the KNI ports to initialize and connect to.
-For example, to connect to KNI ports `KNI0` and `KNI1` in the VM (see KNI section for further details):

-    ```bash
-    ./kni_client -c 0x1 -n 4 -- -p KNI0 -p KNI1
-    ```

-* In Intel® DPDK vSwitch, packet data is copied before it is injected into VirtIO, which may introduce a higher packet drop rate with larger packet sizes.
-In general, speeds for VirtIO are similar to standard QEMU, if slightly lower; currently, ways to improve the performance with a different design are being investigated.
-KNI is offered as a backwards-compatible alternative to VirtIO (that is, it supports non-Intel® DPDK userspace applications in the guest), and offers significantly better performance compared to VirtIO.
-Intel recommends this option when high throughput is required in a non-Intel® DPDK application use case.

-* This release has not been tested or validated for use with Virtual Functions, although it should theoretically work with Intel® DPDK 1.6.0.
+* This release has not been tested or validated for use with Virtual Functions, although it should theoretically work with Intel® DPDK 1.7.0.

 * If testing performance with TCP, variances in performance may be observed; this variation is due to the protocol's congestion-control mechanisms.
 UDP produces more reliable and repeatable results, and it is the preferred protocol for performance testing.